 GHSA believes that traffic enforcement should be performed in an unbiased and professional fashion.
-No law enforcement agency should condone race, ethnicity, gender or socio-economic class as a reason for stopping a motorist.
+No law enforcement agency should condone or direct the use of race, ethnicity, gender or socio-economic class as a reason for stopping a motorist.

-I.2 Traffic Enforcement Effects on Crime
+I.2 Equity in Traffic Enforcement